walkerab/discovery-awa/php-review/index.md

 	2. Inside the file define a variable, `$image_categories` , that is an array of strings of all of the categories available on Lorem Pixel.
 	3. At the top of `gallery.php` `include` `image-categories.php`.
 	4. Replace the `for` loop with a `foreach` loop over `$image_categories`.
 Your thumbnails should be of the first image in each category. e.g. city/1, animals/1, etc.
+3. How could we rewrite the foreach loop so that is uses a for loop?